elainevoice/backend/README.md

 # Scripts

-## This repo contains several scripts used for Elaine Voice
+## This repo contains api of Elaine Voice

 ### Install